• Free shipping on all orders

 With large breeds like the Akita, the ideal time to start training them is under 6 months of age.
 Plan training sessions immediately when you bring your dog home and start working on them as soon as possible.
 Of course, this is after giving them a couple of days to get used to the new environment.

 You may find dog training exciting, but you need to understand the details of what you’re doing—don’t arbitrarily teach anything that comes to mind.
-In order to train effectively, you should pick a suitable location, acquire the necessary tools, prepare, use wholesome rewards, deliver reinforcement with good timing, and organize your training plans and commands beforehand.
+To train effectively, you should pick a suitable location, acquire the necessary tools, prepare, use wholesome rewards, deliver reinforcement with good timing, and organize your training plans and commands beforehand.

 The 9 Tips for Training an Akita